One thing I love

 A final coat of Tamiya Clear (X-22) mixed with a small amount of Flat Base

-(X-21) was sprayed on to give the model a satin finish.
+(X-21) was airbrushed on to give the model a satin finish.

 The Parafilm canopy

 mask was removed by carefully lifting off a corner with the tip of a sharp

 hobby knife and scraping the rest off with a fingernail.
 While not a particularly

 easy process, I find the Parafilm much easier to use and more effective

 display the plane "in flight," the kit's nicely detailed four-blade propeller